jamesrcutmore/FruitBowl/README.md

 # **About**
 -  Fruitbowl is a place for smoothies recipes.

+-  Fruit has full C.R.U.D functionality.

 -  It is a platform for smoothies lovers to explore and share smoothies recipes with one another.

 -  The users also have the the  option of holding an account, there they can add, edit and delete the their own recipes.

 -  The user will be able to log in to there own recipes ,delete and edit,